theodi/open-standards-guidebook/README.md

 ### Vue CLI

 The asset build process is configured / customised via the `vue.config.js` in the project root.

-## Contributions application

-The `contributions/` directory contains a small [Sinatra](http://sinatrarb.com) application that takes form submissions and turns them into issues / PRs on the GitHub repo via the GH api.
-For full details of this component of the project see [`contributions/README.md`](blob/develop/contributions/README.md).

 ## Hacks